ekzhu/datasketch/README.md

 # The maximum depth of a prefix tree depends on num_perm and l
 k = int(num_perm / l)
 ```
-This way the interface of the `MinHashLSHForest` is in coherent with
+This way the interface of the `MinHashLSHForest` is in coherence with
 the interface of `MinHash`.

 ```python